easy-node-pro/findora-validator-scripts/README.md

 ```

 ## update_version
+Our version of the update_version script for mainnet.
+We added the option to restart on reboot.

 To check for updates & restart your mainnet Findora node:
 ```text
 wget https://raw.githubusercontent.com/easy-node-one/findora-validator-scripts/main/update_version_mainnet.sh -O update_version_mainnet.sh && bash -x update_version_mainnet.sh